Testosterone and Mood

 Vitamin D

 One 2020 study reported a link between vitamin D status and testosterone levels [7].
-Males with a vitamin D deficiency had lower testosterone levels than those without a deficiency.
+Males with a vitamin D insufficiency had lower testosterone levels than those without insufficiency.
 This study also demonstrated strong evidence for a direct effect of vitamin D on testosterone production in the testes [7].
 Together, these findings suggest that boosting vitamin D levels through supplementation may help to boost testosterone levels, especially if one is deficient.

 Vitamin D supplements may also address issues of decreased libido.
 One study showed that vitamin D supplementation improved sexual function and mood in females [8].